keyATM/keyATM/index.md

 ## How to cite
-*  Shusei Eshima, Kosuke Imai, and Tomoya Sasaki. ``Keyword Assisted Topic Models.''
-American Journal of Political Science, Forthcoming. <a href='http://arxiv.org/abs/2004.05964'>arXiv:2004.05964</a>.
+*  Shusei Eshima, Kosuke Imai, and Tomoya Sasaki.
+2023. ``Keyword Assisted Topic Models.'' __American Journal of Political Science__.  <a href="https://doi.org/10.1111/ajps.12779">Paper</a> / <a href="http://arxiv.org/abs/2004.05964">arXiv</a>.
 * Shusei Eshima, Tomoya Sasaki, and Kosuke Imai.
 2019. keyATM: Keyword Assisted Topic Models.
-R package version 0.4.0. https://keyatm.github.io/keyATM/
+R package version 0.5.0. https://keyatm.github.io/keyATM/

 ## How to report a bug
 We recommend you to post bug reports and wish lists on [GitHub Issue](https://github.com/keyATM/keyATM/issues) for faster response.
 It also helps other users.
 When you post, please follow the following format (it will appear as a template in GitHub Issue).